cloudmesh-community/fa18-523-88/project-report/report.md

 key metadata from documents.

 The focus is to create an extraction engine that will work well for semi-structured and unstructured documents.
-As the volume are ever increasing, organizations are tasked with storing and organzing these doucments.
-An OCR tool that enables these  organizations to extract valuable information from these documents is the first step in being able to analyze the data that is currently locked within these documents.
+As the volume of these documents are ever increasing, organizations are tasked with storing and organizing these documents.
+An OCR tool that enables these
+organizations to extract valuable information from these documents is the first step in being able to analyze the data that is currently locked within these documents.
 :o: no explenation provided how this relates to buig data.